MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 Picture 1.
 New application registration

-2. In the Azure portal, open the created application, and save the Application ID, as a Client Id to use later on the MA’s connectivity page:
+2. In the Azure portal, open the created application, and save the Application ID, as a Client ID to use later on the MA’s connectivity page:

 ![](media/microsoft-identity-manager-2016-ma-graph/ecfcb97674790290aa9ca2dcaccdafbc.png)